sugarfig/p5-lab-1/README.md

 # Credits

-This lab and assignment were adapted from Lauren Lee McCarthy's workshop here and Camille Utterback's class here.
+This lab and assignment were adapted from Lauren Lee McCarthy, Camille Utterback, and Derrick McMillen.
 Thank you to these amazing educators and digital artists for their work. :)